Wei-1/Scala-gRPC-HelloWorld/README.md

 Also, his/her example doesn't follow the original build path `src`, which will cause some problems in my environment.

-Therefore, I search for a simplier solution and found the [gRPC example from btlines](https://github.com/btlines/grpcexample).
+Therefore, I search for a simpler solution and found the [gRPC example from btlines](https://github.com/btlines/grpcexample).

 btlines's example is very well written and support several different connection methods with easy and reliable control.